dotnet/upgrade-assistant/README.md

 - Call out if there is a package upgrade across major versions that could lead towards having breaking changes.
 - Unsupported API for the chosen TFM (.NET 5.0 and beyond) used in the projects with pointers to recommended path forward if one is available.

+### Experimental Features

+- Some projects incorporate what we call "loose assemblies" where assemblies are added directly to a repo.
+An experimental feature described [here](docs/design/Loose_binary_identification.md) can be used to help identify these and convert them to available NuGet packages.

 ## Upgrade documentation

 As you upgrade projects from .NET Framework to .NET 5, it will be very useful to be familiar with relevant [porting documentation](https://docs.microsoft.com/dotnet/core/porting/).